There are three different types of courses offered at UCSC in Milan:

 Business and economics

-Italian Culture: Literature, Theatre, Cinema, Music and Philosophy
+Italian Culture: Literature, Theatre, Cinema, Music, Philosophy and History

 Fashion and Design

 Sociology, Psychology and Law